PO Box 2453

-Purchased in Temecula in 1998 Jim set about to build it his way with the help of fellow Cal-Rod member Bill Owens (both pictured below; Jim is on the right.).
-Jim bought all the parts, engine rear end, transmission etc., and set them aside; once the body was done they spent weekends for 2 years turning wrenches on the rebuild.
-A graduate of Citrus College, LA Trade Tech, San Gabriel High School and a certified Cal/OSHA crane surveyor.
-Jim has worked for Konecranes America since 1984.
+Purchased in Temecula in 1998, Jim set about to build it his way with the help of fellow CAL-RODS member Bill Owens (both pictured below; Jim is on the right.).
+Jim bought all the parts, engine rear end, transmission etc., and set them aside; once the body was done, they spent weekends for 2 years turning wrenches on the rebuild.
+A graduate of San Gabriel High School, Citrus College, LA Trade Tech, and a certified Cal/OSHA crane surveyor, Jim has worked for Konecranes America since 1984.
 He also owned a machine shop and body shop in the early ‘80s.

 The 1957 Chevrolet was introduced by the Chevrolet division of General Motors in September 1956.
 It was available in three series models: the upscale Bel Air, the mid-range "two-ten", and the "one-fifty".
 A two-door station wagon, the Nomad was produced as a Bel Air model.
 An upscale trim option called the "Delray" was available for two-ten 2-door sedans.
 It is a popular and sought after classic car.
 These vehicles are often restored to their original condition and sometimes modified.
 The car's image has been frequently used in toys, graphics, music, movies and television.
 (From Wikipedia, the free encyclopedia)

-Dubbed by many as the ‘baby Cadillac’ for its many similarities, it’s hard to believe Ford out sold Chevrolet in 1957.
+Dubbed by many as the ‘baby Cadillac’ for its many similarities, it’s hard to believe Ford outsold Chevrolet in 1957.
 Some say it was because of the tubeless tire G.M. introduced that year made buyers uneasy, others say it was Ford’s new sleek and longer look, and still there’s, “Fords were cheaper in ‘57’”.
-Whatever the reason there’s no question that the ’57 Chevy is an iconic design still in demand and prized.
+Whatever the reason, there’s no question the ’57 Chevy is an iconic design still in demand and prized.